What Are Charitable Remainder Trusts?

 - the current Section 7250 interest rates (which fluctuate)

 The income tax deduction is usually limited to 30 percent of adjusted gross income.
 However, it can vary from 20 percent to 60 percent, depending on how the IRS defines the charity and the type of asset.
 If you cannot use the full deduction the first year, you can carry it forward for up to five additional years.
 Depending on your tax bracket, the type of asset, and the type of charity, the charitable deduction can reduce your income taxes by 10 percent, 20 percent, or even more.

 What Kinds of Assets Are Suitable for CRTs?

 The best assets are those that have greatly appreciated in value since you purchased them, specifically publicly traded securities, real estate, and stock in some closely held corporations.
 (S corporation stock does not qualify.
 Mortgaged real estate usually will not qualify, either, but you might consider paying off the loan.)
 Cash can also be used.

-However, because experience with investments, accounting, and government reporting is required, some people select a corporate trustee (a bank or trust company that specializes in managing trust assets) as trustee.
+Some people select a corporate trustee (a bank or trust company that specializes in managing trust assets) as trustee.
 Some charities are also willing to be trustees.